Welcome to my Isagenix Review

-I'll also discuss the products because let's face it, your success as a distributor depends on the products you're selling.
+Of course, I'll also discuss the Isagenix products because, let's face it, your success as a distributor depends on the products you're selling.
 If the products are no good, your ability to promote them will be difficult.

 Here are the topics I'm going to cover in this review, and I'll go into the details of each.

 - What is Isagenix?